prochazkaml/Polytone/README.md

 make
 ```

 It's as simple as that.
-On macOS, make sure to install [Homebrew](https://brew.sh/) and the Apple Developer Tools first.
+On macOS, make sure to install [Homebrew](https://brew.sh/) first.

 ## Cross-building for Windows (from Linux)